Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

-We perform the same calculations as in Section~\ref{sec:fulsample}, but this time we randomly selected 10\% of the samples from the entire sample, resulting in a sample size of $N_s = 241,330$.
-The sample number density is $n_s = 1.12\times 10^{-3} \text{ Mpc}^{-3} h^3$.
-We obtain the power spectrum with the same amplitude as in Section~\ref{sec:fulsample}, but the corresponding shot noise term $\frac{1}{N}$ is ten times larger after down-sampling, resulting in larger fluctuations on top of the original power spectrum.
-The results are shown in Figure \ref{fig:10percent_random}.
+As for the sample with a total count of $N_s = 241,330$ and a number density of $n_s = 1.12\times 10^{-3} \text{ Mpc}^{-3} h^3$, we obtain the power spectrum with the same amplitude as in Figure ~\ref{fig:100percent_dm}, but the corresponding shot noise term $\frac{1}{N}$ is ten times larger after down-sampling, resulting in larger fluctuations on top of the original power spectrum.
+The results are shown in Figure~\ref{fig:10percent_dm}.